Moving a WordPress blog across domains using the shell

 head blog_db_old.sql

-Now we get to work on the new site.
-First up the archive of the WordPress files and database dump, move those onto the new server if required.
+Now, let's focus on the new site.
+First, move the archive of the WordPress files and the database dump onto the new server, if necessary.

-Import the dumped SQL file from the old database, into the new database.
-You’ll need to type in here the details of the new database that was just created, and use a appropriate path to the archive files (the .tar.gz and .sql files).
+Import the dumped SQL file from the old database into the new one.
+Here, you'll need to input the details of the newly created database and use an appropriate path to the archive files (the .tar.gz and .sql files).

 mysql -h DB_SERVER -uUSERNAME -p DB_NAME < blog_db_old.sql